MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/enable-sync-slicers.md

 ms.date: 06/18/2019
 ---

+# Sync Slicers

-To support [Sync Slicers](https://docs.microsoft.com/en-us/power-bi/desktop-slicers) your custom slicer visual must use API 1.13 or higher.
+To support [Sync Slicers](https://docs.microsoft.com/power-bi/desktop-slicers) your custom slicer visual must use API 1.13 or higher.

 The second necessary aspect is enabled option in `capabilities.json` (see a sample below).